lukerep/DFRobot_LedDisplayModule/README.md

   /*!
    *  @brief Print data of the 4 bits digital tube
    *  @param It could be both integer and decimal
    */
   void print4(double sensorData);

   /*!
-   *  @brief Print data of the 4 bits digital tube
+   *  @brief 4Print data of the 4 bits digital tube
+   *  @param
-   *  @param Displayed data of bit 1 to bit 4 could be the numbers 0 to 9, capital letters A, B, C, D, E, F, H, L, O, P, U and dash-.
+   *  @n Displayed data of bit 1 to bit 4 could be the numbers 0 to 9, capital letters A, B, C, D, E, F, H, L, O, P, U and dash-,
-   *  @n and also could be decimal points, such as "0."
+   *  @n and it also could be decimal points, such as "0."
 "9."
 "A." "-."
    */
   void print4(const char buf1[], const char buf2[], const char buf3[], const char buf4[]);
 ```